World War I: Patriotic funds

 On both sides, there was large-scale fundraising for soldiers' welfare, their dependents and those injured.
 The Nail Men were a German example.
-Around the British Empire, there were many patriotic funds, including the Royal Patriotic Fund Corporation, Canadian Patriotic Fund, Queensland Patriotic Fund and, by 1919, there were 983 funds in New Zealand.
-At the start of the next world war the New Zealand funds were reformed, having been criticised as overlapping, wasteful and abused, but 11 were still functioning in 2002.
+Around the British Empire, there were many patriotic funds, including the Royal Patriotic Fund Corporation, Canadian Patriotic Fund, and Queensland Patriotic Fund.
+By 1919, there were 983 funds in New Zealand.
+At the start of the next world war, the New Zealand funds were reformed, having been criticised as overlapping, wasteful, and abused, but 11 were still functioning in 2002.

 Opposition

 Many countries jailed those who spoke out against the conflict.
 These included Eugene Debs in the US and Bertrand Russell in Britain.
 In the US, the Espionage Act of 1917 and Sedition Act of 1918 made it a federal crime to oppose military recruitment or make any statements deemed "disloyal".
-Publications at all critical of the government were removed from circulation by postal censors, and many served long prison sentences for statements of fact deemed unpatriotic.
+Publications critical of the government were removed from circulation by postal censors, and many served long prison sentences for statements of fact deemed unpatriotic.